niall20021/Yoga-Proj/README.md

   - Adding a shop to sell yoga mats and other yoga and meditation related products with our Meditation Lounge branding to grow the website.

+ # Programmes Used
+ - I used github to 'commit' and 'push' my project ensuring my progress wasn't lost.

+ - I also used mulitple HTML and CSS testers to make sure my code was good and there were no errors as already stated.

 # Acknowledgements

   - I would like to thank my mentor Spence for helping me whenever i needed with my project